-Building D has been placed as close to the street edge as feasible in order to create a dominant and consistent element in the business park.
-The facade of Building A faces the proposed Street "A", and the office components of Building A have been located close to the street/vehicular entrance to be visible from the street and prominent as you enter to the site.
-Building C has been oriented toward the parking lot as well as the office components to create a greater user face presence.
+Buildings A and D have been placed as close to the street edge as feasible in order to create a dominant and consistent element in the business park.
+The facades of Buildings A and D face the proposed Street "A", and the office components of Buildings A and D have been located close to the street/vehicular entrance to be visible from the street and prominent as you enter to the site.
+Buildings B and C have been oriented toward the parking lot as well as the office components to create a greater user face presence.